pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 # Qinheng RISC-V module development practice

 Foreword:
-This is an entry project of the RTT design competition, which realizes the deployment of the PikaScript Python engine based on rt-thread on the CH32V103 RISC-V platform.
+This is an entry project of the RTT design competition, which realizes the deployment of the PikaPython Python engine based on rt-thread on the CH32V103 RISC-V platform.
 Project webpage:
 [http://www.elecfans.com/project/938](http://www.elecfans.com/project/938)​
 (The page also includes a video demonstration)